Information as of July 2, 2020

 In accordance with the Governors Executive Order, face coverings are required when entering Hartley Dodge Memorial.
 We thank you for your understanding and cooperation.

-Effective March 18, 2020, we will be restricting access to Hartley Dodge Memorial.
-Business will be conducted within the vestibule at the court violations window.
-Restricting access allows us to still continue to serve Madison in full capacity, while ensuring the health and safety of all employees.
+Implementing these procedures allows us to still continue to serve Madison in full capacity, while ensuring the health and safety of all employees and visitors.

 Most business can be conducted online, through email or over the phone.
 We encourage residents to visit HDM as a last resort.